pranav-nb/Hacktoberfest22/Verilog/readme.md

 ## This directory is for Verilog Programs

-1. A program to representing a 12 hour clock.
+1. A program to represent a 12 hour clock.